matter-labs/zinc/zinc-book/src/03-basic-concepts/02-builtin-functions.md

 This function prints data to the terminal and is used only for debugging purposes.

-The first argument is the format string, where each `{}` placeholder is replaced with a corresponding value from the next arguments.
+The first argument is the format string, where each `{}` placeholder is replaced with a corresponding value from the rest of the arguments.
 The number of placeholders must be equal to the number of the arguments not including the format string.

 ```rust,no_run,noplaypen